Annual Technical Report 2007 on Patent Information Activities submitted by EAPO (SCIT/ATR/PI/2007/EA)

 Abstracting, reviewing, translating

 Eurasian patent applications are filed at the EAPO in Russian only.
 When patent application is filed, an applicant or a representative provides abstract in required format in accordance with filing procedure.
-This abstract is published with bibliographic data of the application in the Bulletin, at first pages of application and corresponding patent and on CD-ROM "Descriptions of Inventions in Eurasian Applications".
-Abstracts are published in Russian only; claims are translated into English as well for purposes of further electronic publication.
+This abstract is published with bibliographic data of the application in the Gazette, at first pages of application and corresponding patent and on optical discs with full descriptions of inventions.
+Abstracts are published in Russian and English.

-Classification and reclassification activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)
+Classification1, preclassification2 (if applicable), and reclassification3 activities; Classification system used, e.g., International Patent Classification (IPC), other classification (please indicate whether or not patent documents are classified by your Office and, if so, which classification is used)